 Deploying a strong cybersecurity infrastructure is more important for businesses and organizations than ever before.
 In fact, such protections can actually make or break a business.

-According to IndustryWeek, 2018 showcased a 350% increase in ransomware attacks, a 70% increase in spear-phishing attacks and a 250% increase in phishing and business email compromise attacks, as compared to 2017.
+According to IndustryWeek, 2020 showcased a 69.4% increase in cyberattacks as compared to 2019.
 That’s why Cyber Security companies are getting more demanded by the small and medium businesses.

-In May 2019 alone, cyberattacks compromised almost 1.4 billion digital records, including a vast amount data breaches.
+In May 2021 alone, cyberattacks compromised almost 116 million digital records, including a vast amount data breaches.
 To protect their organizations in the coming years, business leaders will need to become knowledgeable about cybersecurity best practices.
 This includes understanding not only how hackers scan businesses for vulnerabilities, but also how businesses can use vulnerability scanning to their own advantage.

 How Vulnerability Scanning Works